Tanzania is one of Africa’s best safari destinations. Here are just some of the places to explore.

-The water-carved canyon of Olduvai Gorge earned particular fame in 1959 when Drs Louis and Mary Leakey discovered fragments of the skull of Australopithecus Zinjanthropus, an ‘ape’ man who lived around 1.75 million years ago.
+Olduvai Gorge is between the Ngorongoro Crater and the Serengeti in northern Tanzania.
+Drs Louis and Mary Leakey discovered fragments of the skull of Australopithecus Zinjanthropus, an ‘ape’ man who lived around 1.75 million years ago.

 A year later, they unearthed the skull and bones of a young Homo Habilis.
-Then in 1979, footprints of a man, woman and child were discovered at Laetoli (near Olduvai) made by creatures that walked upright – and dating back around 3.7 million years they pushed back the timing of the beginnings of the human race even further.
+Then in 1979, fossilised footprints of a man, woman and child were discovered close to Olduvai dating back around 3.7 million years.

 Send us your details and get a commitment-free consultation with one of our resident experts.